top of page

 However, lowering the Kelvin also makes the reds, magentas and yellows cooler, which means red becomes pink, and yellow become slightly green.
 We don’t want that, so we'll use the color filter settings to bring back some warmth and shift the colors in the direction we want them to be.

 The color filter setting lets us add a color cast to our image.
 We can choose from amber, green, magenta, or blue.
 We want to use amber, which is a color situated between yellow and orange.
-By adding amber, we can balance out the reds and the yellows, shifting them towards orange and making them look natural.
+By adding amber, we can balance out the reds and the yellows, shifting them towards orange, balancing out all the colors, making them look natural.

 Sony Classic Chrome with 3800Kelvin - Color Filter A7